 Definitions of an Independent Variable

 The independent variable is the thing that the scientist adjusts during the course of the experiment.
-The dependent variable is the variable which is dependent upon the independent variable, it is the thing that is impacted or affected by changes to the independent variable.
+The dependent variable is the variable that is dependent upon the independent variable, it is the thing that is impacted or affected by changes to the independent variable.

 There may actually be more than one independent variable in an experiment.
 Though if a scientist is working with more than one independent variable, they should have some system of teasing the effects of these different variables apart.
 If there were only one dependent variable and many independent variables, it would be difficult to discern which variable was the presumed cause of the change in the dependent variable.